 - Help your air conditioner work more efficiently.
 During the summer, try to limit the use of heat-producing appliances in the kitchen and laundry areas.
 Clean or replace filters regularly.

 - Turn off lights when they are not being used.
-For added savings, install compact fluorescent bulbs in your lighting fixtures.
-They use one third of the energy that an incandescent bulb uses and last 10 times as long.
+For added savings, install LED bulbs in your lighting fixtures.
+They use less energy than incandescent bulbs and last 10 times as long.

 - Install ceiling fans.
 Creating air movement in a room can improve the comfort of the space.
 Ceiling fans are often all you need to make your home comfortable.
 They also can cut energy use and cost compared to central air conditioning.